 But I’m a great communicator, so I can stop reading, right?

 Don’t count on it.
 Most of us in leadership positions vastly overestimate the breadth and depth of our communication skills.
-Research from TINYpulse found communication to be one of the top influential factors for employee engagement; however, that influence worked both positively and negatively.
+Communication is an influential factor for employee engagement; however, that influence works both positively and negatively.